ue bot icon

 Part Three: It Takes Vision

-If you ask the average employee of the typical company why the company exists, what sets it apart from its competition, what its core values are, and where it is going, you’ll often get a blank stare or confused answer.
+If you ask the average employee of the typical company why the company exists, what sets it apart from its competition, what its core values are, and where it is going, you’ll often get a blank stare or a confused answer.

 Jack Welch is famous for saying that he would repeat the vision, values, and direction of the company so often that he would often feel sick at the sound of his own voice saying the same thing—but it worked.
 People knew where the company was going and why, what it stood for, and how they fit into the culture and big picture.